002A/ixora.io/itp/animation/the-halls-of-itp.rst

 Imagine you took a photograph of what you see in front of you right now and printed it out on a piece of paper.
 If your camera and printer are both good enough, it would be theoretically possible for you to put the paper in front of your face and position it perfectly so that what you see in front of you looks exactly like it did without the paper.
 Actually, that isn't true: you have two eyes that give you depth perception.
 If you closed one eye and then looked at the paper, it could be indistinguishable from what you see without the paper.
 Then the effect would work.

 You can also do this in After Effects.
 After creating the 3D Tracker Camera you can take a JPG image of a particular frame of a movie file and insert it back into the same movie file at the same timestep that the JPG frame came from.
-If you do this perfectly, that frame will look identical to how it looked before.
+If you do this perfectly, what you see will be identical to what you saw before.

 Until, of course, you advance one step forward or backwards.
 Then it looks different.
 And you can add a mask to the inserted frame to only keep part of the image.
 The inserted image will then look like a frozen panel that just happened to appear in an otherwise normal 3D video.